apache/couchdb-documentation/src/api/server/common.rst

     statistic being easily identified, and the content of each statistic is self-describing.

+    Statistics are sampled internally on a :ref:`configurable interval
+    <config/stats>`.
+When monitoring the ``_stats`` endpoint, you need to use
+    a polling frequency of at least twice this to observe accurate results.
+    For example, if the :ref:`interval <config/stats>` is 10 seconds,
+    poll ``_stats`` at least every 5 seconds.

     The literal string ``_local`` serves as an alias for the local node name, so for all stats URLs, ``{node-name}`` may be replaced with ``_local``, to interact with the local node's statistics.